a25patel/data-structures/assessments/js-expressions/questions.md

 false || 11 % 3 === 2 || (5 - 3) * 4 === 12
 ```

+> Your answer here...

-### 3. What value will be returned for both x and y?
+What value will be returned for both x and y?

 ```js
 var x = 7